rcos/rcos-handbook/docs/overview/faq.md

 ## Why is RCOS a unique RPI organization?

 RCOS is a student-run organization that allows students to work on what interests them and receive course credit for it.

+## Where do I go if I have questions now answered in this handbook?

+The #helpdesk channel located in [our discord server](https://discord.gg/3XRCZg6YnY) is the best place to get questions you may have answered by one of the mentors, coordinators, or faculty.